 As the name suggests, commerce was the main purpose why the Main Market Square was founded.
 In addition to witnessing the city’s early trading industry, Main Market Square also had the privilege to observe historical happenings, such as the Royal Road’s regal ceremonies participated by dignitaries and diplomats going to the Wawel Castle.
 The Main Market Square served as a venue for victory parades, as well as the public execution of prisoners.

 When you visit Poland and go to the city of Krakow, you surely won’t dare miss the Main Market Square experience.
-Not only you witness the beauty of the world’s largest plaza, you also get to enjoy the sights that define the modern-day Main Market Square.
-The surrounds are colorful and lively courtesy of the cafes, restaurants, gift shops and galleries that line in its walkways.
+Not only you witness the beauty of the world’s largest plaza, but you also get to enjoy the sights that define the modern-day Main Market Square.
+The surroundings are colorful and lively courtesy of the cafes, restaurants, gift shops, and galleries that line in its walkways.

 You tour its entirety either by walking or do the traditional way of adorning the attraction through a horse and carriage ride.
 Come in the morning to appreciate the majestic architecture of each of the buildings and stay up to the night to partake in the lively and upbeat nightlife.
 Whether you are in the Main Market Square to start or to end a Krakow trip, visiting this historic, stunning square makes the memories of Krakow trip worth keeping.